xuchen66/sphinx-emdocs/source/serialEM-note-touchup-LD.rst

 To Fix Defocus Doubling Issue
 -----------------------------

-When we use latest Testing executable, sometimes when after crashes, we get into this "Defocus doubling" issue.
-Namely, upon SerialEM program restarting and turning on Low Dose, the scope defocus is at -400 microns, while LD defocus offset for View is set at -200.
+When using the latest Testing executable, we sometimes encounter a “defocus doubling” issue after a crash.
+Specifically, after restarting the SerialEM program and turning on Low Dose mode, the microscope defocus may be at -400 µm, even though the Low Dose defocus offset for View mode is set to -200 µm.

-The root source of this problem is that View was used with uP probe, while F, T and R are usually with nP probe mode.
-When it crashes in View, the scope is left in uP mode and with -200um defocus, but nP is still at 0.
-One easy way to fix this is to press Eucentric Focus button on right hand panel, BEFORE you even restarting SerialEM.
+The root cause of this problem is that View mode uses the uP probe mode, while F, T, and R typically use the nP probe mode.
+If SerialEM crashes while in View mode, the microscope may be left in uP mode with a defocus of -200 µm, while the nP mode defocus remains at 0.
+One simple way to fix this is to press the Eucentric Focus button on the right-hand panel before restarting SerialEM.

-If this is a normal exit crash, the late Testing version of SerialEM can detect the crash upon restarting and prompt you option to fix the issue.
+For a normal-exit crash, the latest Testing version of SerialEM can detect the crash upon restarting and prompt you with an option to fix the issue automatically.

-If you fail to notice scope is at -200um, and you start SerialEM and go into Low Dose without any fix, then View will take whatever you have on scope uP mode which is -200, and add another -200 (the offset value).
-So your View ends up with -400um.
+However, if you do not notice that the microscope is already at -200 µm defocus and you start SerialEM and enter Low Dose mode without correcting it first, then View mode will inherit the existing -200 µm defocus in uP mode and apply an additional -200 µm offset from the Low Dose settings.
+As a result, the View defocus becomes -400 µm.

 This can be easily fixed by a fairly simple script as below: